mapmeld/scraping-by-in-nodejs/README.md

 * ask Wikipedia for a list of world leaders
 * wait for Wikipedia to respond
-* wait to download the response
+* wait to finish downloading the response
 * run some code to add each leader to a list

 When the program reaches the next line, that list won't be ready yet.
 And you can't have the server wait.